What Is The Female Condom?

 - Remove tampons before inserting the condom.

 - Open the condom wrapper very carefully by tearing the notch at the top right corner.
-Do not use scissors or a knife in case of for risk of accidental puncture.
+Do not use scissors or a knife in case of for risk of an accidental puncture.

 - Chooses a comfortable position for insertion.
 You may want to squat, raise one leg, sit on a chair or stool, or lie down.